 |

-BIOGRAPHY: Adolf Galland was born on March 19th 1912 and started his flying the same way as many other German pilots of that time in a glider.
-His flying career he began with Lufthansa, but when he had to join the army he was appointed to the 10.Infantry Regiment in Dresden.
-Soon Galland stepped over to the Luftwaffe and on March 12th 1935 he was appointed as a Lieutenant to the 1st Fighter Unit at Doberitz.
+Adolf Galland was born on 19th March 1912 and started flying, the same way as many other German pilots of that time, as a glider pilot.
+He began his flying career with Lufthansa, but then he had to join the army where he was recruited into the 10.Infanterie-Regiment stationed in Dresden.
+Galland soon transferred to the Luftwaffe and on 12th March 1935 he was appointed as a Lieutenant to the Jagdgeschwader 1 at Doberitz.

-He got his combat experience in the Spanish Civil War, where he arrived on May 8th 1937 as commander of 3./JG 33 at El Ferrol.
-This unit flew with the Heinkel He-51.
+He received his combat experience in the Spanish Civil War, where he arrived on 8th May 1937 as commander of 3. / Jagdgeschwader 33 at El Ferrol.
+This unit flew the Heinkel He 51.
 During the Spanish Civil War he flew a total of 280 missions.

-Just after the start of the Polish Campaign, Galland was promoted to Captain on October 1st 1939.
-The Polish Campaign itself he flew in a Henschell Hs-123 with a ground support unit.
-During the Campaign in the West (Fall Gelb) he joined JG27 (27th Fighter Squadron) and in hid Messerchmitt Bf-109 he shot his first two enemy planes on May 12th 1940, who were soon to be followed with another 10.
-June 10th 1940 he was appointed commander of III./JG 26, where he was promoted Major on July 18th.
-During the Battle of Britain Adolf Galland became one of the top aces with 57 enemies shot down.
-His leading capacities were not unnoticed and he became commander of JG 26 on August 22nd.
-After the death of Oberst Mölders on November 22nd 1941, Galland succeeded him as General of the German Fighter arm.
-But he was not to become a real General until November 19th 1942, becoming the youngest General in the entire German army.
+Just after the start of the Polish Campaign, on 1st October 1939, Galland was promoted to Captain.
+In the Polish Campaign he flew a Henschell Hs 123 in a ground support unit.
+During the Campaign in the West (Fall Gelb) he joined Jagdgeschwader 27 (27th Fighter Squadron) and in his Messerschmitt Bf-109 he shot down his first two enemy planes on 12th May 12th 1940, these were soon to be followed by another 10.
+On 10th June 1940 he was appointed commander of III. / Jagdgeschwader 26 and was promoted to Major on 18th July.
+During the Battle of Britain, Adolf Galland became one of the top aces with 57 enemy planes shot down.
+His leadership capabilities did not go unnoticed and he became commander of Jagdgeschwader 26 on 22nd August.
+After the death of Oberst Mölders on 22nd November 1941, Galland succeeded him as General of the German Fighter arm.
+But he was not promoted to General until 19th November 1942, becoming the youngest General in the entire German army.

-On May 22nd 1942 Galland was the first to make a flight with the prototype of the new Messerschmitt Me-262 jet fighter.
+On 22nd May 1942 Galland was the first to make a flight with the prototype of the new Messerschmitt Me-262 jet fighter.
 After being promoted to General-Lieutenant (November 1944) he organized a meeting between Göring and the most important Fighter unit Commanders.
-They criticized the German Fighter policy which resulted in dismissing Galland as General of the Fighter arm.
+They criticized the German Fighter policy which resulted in the dismissal of Galland as General of the Fighter arm.
 Under the influence of Adolf Hitler himself, Adolf Galland was appointed as commander of a new fighter unit flying the Me-262.
-He succeeded in recruiting most of the Knights-Cross fighter pilots, making it ht highest decorated German fighter unit.
-Galland flew his last wartime mission on April 26th 1945 where he shot down his last prey, a Martin B-26 Marauder.
+He succeeded in recruiting most of the Knights-Cross fighter pilots, making it the highest decorated German fighter unit.
+Galland flew his last wartime mission on 26th April 1945 when he shot down his last plane, a Martin B-26 Marauder.

-After the war he had to withstand harsh interrogations for his role as General of the German Fighter Arm.
-This all resulted in not being able to fly again in 1948, after he found a job as a Forest Ranger.
-Soon however he was invited by the Argentine President Peron to become the Air Forces advisor for the Argentine Air Force.
-He returned to Germany in the summer of 1953 to be married Sylvinia Countess von Donhoff.
-The Argentine forces gave him a Royal farewell party on February 7th 1955 where he again was highly decorated.
-On a flying show on April 26th 1955, Galland gained special permission to fly an Italian Piaggio 149 a he won the 2nd prize.
-In the end of 1955 he was invited to work for the German Government once again and he became the Commanding Officer for the newly formed German Air Force.
-He left the Air Force in 1957 to start is own aeronautical advising company.
+After the war he had to withstand harsh interrogations for his role as General of the German Fighter Arm and he was released from captivity in 1947.
+This resulted in him not being allowed to fly again; afterwards he found a job as a Forest Ranger.
+In 1948 however, he was invited by the Argentine President, Peron, to become an Air Force advisor to the Argentine Air Force.
+He returned to Germany in the summer of 1953 to married Sylvinia, Countess von Dönhoff.
+The Argentine forces gave him a Royal farewell party on 7th February 1955 at which, he was highly decorated.
+At a flying show on 26th April 1955, Galland received special permission to fly an Italian Piaggio 149 and he subsequently won 2nd prize.
+At the end of 1955 he was invited to work for the German Government once again and he became the Commanding Officer of the newly formed German Air Force.
+He left the Air Force in 1957 to start his own aeronautical consultancy company.

-In the mean time becoming a widower, he remarried on February 10th 1984 with Heidi Horn.
-Adolf Galland died on February 9th 1996 and was buried Remagen-Oberwinter.
+Subsequently, he became a widower and on 10th February 1984 he married Heidi Horn.
+Adolf Galland died on 9th February 1996 and was buried at Remagen-Oberwinter.

 |